sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Recommendation

 Large positive gaps are worth flagging for closer review, especially when the same corporation also shows a persistent gap over several years.

-These results should be treated as a starting point for further investigation rather than as a ranking of hospital performance.
+These results should be treated as a starting point for further investigation, not as a ranking of hospital performance.

 ## Question 4
 ### Does a corporation’s 2024–2025 performance tell the same story as its five-year pattern?